Murder of Graham McKenna

-The murder of Graham McKenna was a murder perpetrated by Gary Carl Finlay (born 1962, in Birkenhead) that occurred on The Wirral on 10 January 2009.
+The murder of Graham McKenna was perpetrated by Gary Carl Finlay (born 1962, in Birkenhead) that occurred in The Wirral on 10 January 2009.
 The victim, Graham McKenna (1963 - 2009), was a former soldier, having served 22 years with the 22nd (Cheshire) Regiment.
 He was still involved with the military, holding the rank of corporal.
 He had taught Territorial Army recruits at 42 Brigade's Regional Training Centre at Altcar, Formby, on the morning of his death.

 The murder

-McKenna and his son were walking towards a bus stop on Upton Road, Claughton, when Finlay ambushed them.
+McKenna and his son Michael were walking towards a bus stop on Upton Road, Claughton, when Finlay ambushed them.
 They were repeatedly shanked in the abdomen but managed to stagger to nearby Speedwell Road.
-Both were taken to Arrowe Park hospital where Mr McKenna died.
-Despite multiple stab wounds Michael survived.
+Both were taken to Arrowe Park hospital where Graham McKenna died.
+Despite multiple stab wounds, Michael survived.
 Although the police had not yet released details of the conversation which took place during the incident, there seemed to be little doubt as to the identity of the attacker.